 • Identifying desired student learning outcomes.

 • Analyzing the results of the learning measurements.

 • Using those results as the basis for enhancing the curriculum and the teaching-learning process.

 Student Learning Outcomes

 The faculty has defined Student Learning Outcomes (SLOs) for each major.
-Majors' outcomes are identified in the university catalog and are incorporated into every Moodle course shell for students to reference as needed.
+Majors' outcomes are identified in the university catalog and are incorporated into every Blackboard course shell for students to reference as needed.

 Essential Studies outcomes apply to students in all courses offered for Essential Studies and are consistent with those identified through the American Association of Colleges and Universities (AAC&U) Liberal Education - America's Promise (LEAP) initiative.
 These Essential Learning Outcomes are identified here:

 - ELO #1 - Students will demonstrate knowledge of human cultures and the physical and natural world through study in the sciences and mathematics, social sciences, humanities, histories, languages and the arts.
 This is focused by engagement with big questions, both contemporary and enduring.

 - ELO #2 - Students will demonstrate intellectual and practical skills, practiced extensively across the curriculum, in the context of progressively more challenging problems, projects and standards for performance.
 Special areas of focus for this outcome are inquiry and analysis, critical thinking, creative thinking, written communication, oral communication, quantitative literacy, information literacy and teamwork.

 - ELO #3 - Students will demonstrate personal and social responsibility, anchored through active involvement with diverse communities and real-world challenges.
 Areas of focus for ELO #3 include civic engagement, ethical reasoning, global learning, intercultural knowledge and competence, and lifelong learning.